My unofficial guide to speeding up WordPress with SWIFT Performance cache plugin! (Updated Dec 12, 2019)

 - Clear your cache, also purge CDN or Varnish (if you have them).

 - Wait for caching to complete, then check every page.

 - FRONT END CHECK: posts, pages, forms, shopping cart, affiliate tracking.

 - BACK END CHECK: pagebuilders, other admin tools.

 - CACHING: are the items in table caching?
 Do you see the SWIFT comments in the source?
 (Sometimes items don’t appear as cached in the table but are in fact cached on the front end.)

-- Website is still slow – either your webhosting is really bad, or your website is too bloated, or you have the wrong settings.
+- Website is still slow – either your webhosting is really bad, website too bloated, or you have the wrong settings.
 Check other plugins, too.
 Anything with redirection, security, e-commerce, or causes many database queries can slow a site.

 - Contact forms not working – exclude the contact page from caching.
 Try switching to Caldera forms.
 I’ve had issues with Contact 7 (and hate that it loads on every page).

 - Weird scrolling or screen refreshes – disable “smooth scroll” or other scrolling effects in your theme settings.
 And if the screen refresh won’t go away, please stop merging JS.
 (Or at least exclude the JS causing it.)

 - Excluded/unwanted items still caching – unwanted items showing up in your warmup table?
 Try clicking [Reset Warmup Table].
 Try disabling “Cache 404 pages”.